Seagate/cloudfuse/README.md

 ### Linux

  Download the .deb or .rpm installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
-Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately with elevated permissions after the install completes.

 ### From Tar or Zip files
 In the release tab on GitHub, you can download a tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles